-A Conversation with Tanya Diamond and Ahíga Snyder on Research at Pathways for Wildlife
+A Conversation With Tanya Diamond and Ahíga Snyder on Research at Pathways for Wildlife

 When we think about on-the-ground research rewilding California, we think of our trusted and talented partner: Pathways for Wildlife.
 Co-founders Tanya Diamond, a wildlife ecologist, and Ahíga Snyder, a wildlife researcher, have a knack for capturing wildlife movement on camera, including (some viral) footage of coyotes, badgers, mountain lions, bears, and much more.
 They use their expertise to conduct wildlife connectivity surveys and identify important habitat linkages, informing road development and conservation efforts.